 Immediately following the conference, student, advocate, and female administrator interviewees were sought.
 In all cases a convenience sampling pattern was enacted.
 Interviewees were sought through the personal networks of members of the research team.
+This decision was made due to severe time constraints.
+To be able to deploy surveys, which were to be based on the focus group and interview data, the qualitative data had to be collected, transcribed, coded, and the codebooks reconciled in 30 days.
+That left another 20 days for surveys to be developed so they could be deployed before the end of the spring semester in 2018.
 Eight students were interviewed.
-One male and two females who were students at HSIs that were comprehensive, regional state universities.
+One male and two females who were students at HSIs that were regional, comprehensive state universities.
 The remaining students attended community colleges that were HSIs.
 Four were male and one was a female.
 All the students attended college in Texas.
 Two advocates were interviewed.
 One was a male and one was a female.
 Both served in leadership roles for non-profit organizations.
 The male was a full-time employee of a non-profit in a metropolitan region of Texas.
 The female was a volunteer leader of a state-wide non-profit whose full-time role was as an administrator at an emerging HSI.
 Two female administrators were also interviewed.
 One worked at a regional, comprehensive state university and the other at a community college.
 The interviews were recorded and transcribed.

 The qualitative data, focus group and interview transcripts, were divided into two groups, input from students and material supplied by faculty, staff, administrators, and advocates.
 All members of the research team completed open coding of each transcript (Kolb, 2012).
+Four worked independently while two others, Dr. Preuss and Jason Rodin, collaborated to produce a shared codebook.
 The student interviews, the smaller set, were coded first.
 When each team member had completed coding the student interview transcripts, meetings were held in which line-by-line discussion of codes was completed and a common codebook negotiated.
 The same process was completed subsequently for the focus group transcripts and for the administrator and advocate interviews.
+In this process, it became apparent that splitting the qualitative data into student and professional input had been appropriate as the codebooks derived had substantial differences.
 The result was two corporate codebooks, one representing faculty, staff, administrator (FSA) and advocate data and a second representing the student data.